 "Mucha created some of the late 19th century's most enduring graphics," noted Beth Vilinsky, Bonhams 20th Century Decorative Arts Senior Specialist.
 "Bidding from around the globe was spirited, and we're so pleased that the vast majority of pieces from this distinguished private collection have found new homes."

-Additional notable highlights included a 1947 suite of eight Pierre Bobot lacquered and gold leaf panels from New York's Roseland Ballroom that more than tripled its pre-auction estimate to sell for $68,500 and a Gallé fruitwood-marquetry inlaid mahogany Dragonfly Étagère, circa 1900, that soared past its estimate to realize $48,750.
+Additional notable highlights included a 1947 suite of eight Pierre Bobot lacquered and gold leaf panels from New York's Roseland Ballroom that more than tripled its pre-auction estimate to sell for $68,500 and a Gallé fruitwood-marquetry inlaid mahogany Dragonfly Étagère, circa 1900, that soared past its estimate to realise $48,750.

 Bonhams next New York auction of 20th Century Decorative Arts will take place in December.